tobiasnowacki/tobiasnowacki.github.io/index.md

 Do Presidential Systems Impede Growth?
 Evidence from Local Governments in the United States (with Carl Gustafson, Dan Thompson and Andrew B. Hall).

+The Gender Gap in Political Careers: Evidence from Proportional Representation.

 Does Party Control Matter for Fiscal Policy?
 Evidence from English Local Government.

-The Rise of Party-centric Voting and Political Careers in Great Britain (with Gary Cox)

 ## Teaching